amanbhatt97/Movie-Recommendation-System/README.md

 ## Project Structure

+- `data/`: Directory containing the movies datasets.
+- `models/`: Directory containing the pre-trained models.
 - `app.py`: Streamlit app code.
-- `models/`: Directory containing the pre-trained models.
-- `data/`: Directory containing the movies datasets.
+- `mrs_analysis.ipynb`: Notebook containing all the analysis and model training.
+- `README.md`: Overview of the project (you're reading it right now!).
 - `requirements.txt`: List of required Python packages and their versions.
-- `README.md`: Overview of the project (you're reading it right now!).

 ## Web App